borisheithecker/payara-clientcert-test3/README.md

 This repository is set up to demostrate a series possible bugs in Payara server 5.201 related to the configuration of certificate realms.
 Steps to reproduce:

-1. In Payara 5.201 production domain, enable client authentication for http-listener-2.
+1. In Payara 5.2020.6 production domain, enable client authentication for http-listener-2.
+Disable HTTP/2 for http-listener-2 as HTTP/2 does not support client certificate authentication.

 2. Make sure that no group assignment is set for realm "certificate".